grimley517/colourExplainer/index.md

 This is often better than trying to combine lights on a screen.
 The colours on a screen are rarely convincing.

-### CSS
+### Web design colours

 We can mix colours quite well using a screen using web technologies.
 See attached colours.html file - should just be able to open it in a browser.

-Hex codes are usually 6 digits long, but can be 3 digits for ease of explanation. the numbering scheme is hexadecimal - ie 0123456789ABCDEF are the digits
+Hex codes are usually 6 digits long, but can be 3 digits for ease of explanation. the numbering scheme is hexadecimal - ie 0123456789ABCDEF are the digits.

+[Some examples can be found on this page](colours.html) If you inspect the elements you can change the colours.
+This page uses 3 digit hex codes.

+- The first digit determines the strength of the red parts of the screens pixel
+- The second digit determines the strength of the green parts of the screens pixel
+- The third digit determines the strength of the blue parts of the screeens pixel

+<video width="640" height="320" controls> <source src="colour-on-web-demo480.mov"></video>